absszero/phead/README.md

 ### Overwrite files

-Existing files will not be regenerated, you can orverwite with `--force`.
+Existing files will not be regenerated, you can overwrite with `--force`.

 ```shell